Key Stage 4 subjects

 The texts we study at GHS are:

-- We study the Power and Conflict cluster from the AQA poetry anthology
+- We study the Worlds and Lives cluster from the AQA poetry anthology

-There are a lot of resources available online and in the form of revision books for the poems and texts your child will be studying.
+There are a lot of resources available online and in the form of revision books for the texts your child will be studying.

 Curriculum intent